-- Assisting students enrolled at PTC who are looking for a part-time job. - Securing field-related internship sites for students. - Assisting graduates and alumni with their career search. - Coordinating professional development opportunities, special events and a quarterly electronic newsletter for alumni.
+- Assisting students enrolled at PTC who are looking for a part-time job. - Securing field-related internship sites or capstone projects for students. - Assisting graduates and alumni with their career search. - Coordinating professional development opportunities, networking events and career fairs.